The crucifixion of Christ is recorded in all four gospels: Matthew 27:33-44, Mark 15:22-32, Luke 23:33-43, John 19:17-30.

 The Physical aspect of suffering in the crucifixion

-Jesus agony began in Gethsemane with the sweating of blood.
+Jesus' agony began in Gethsemane with the sweating of blood.
 Hematidrosis is the name given to the rare occurrence of tiny blood capillaries in the sweat glands that rupture causing an oozing of blood to occur through the skin.

 "And being in agony He was praying very fervently; and His sweat became like drops of blood, falling down upon the ground," (Luke 22:44).

 Next, Jesus was arrested in the Garden of Gethsemane at night.
-He was brought before the Sanhedrin and there struck by a soldier when Jesus questioned the High Priest.
+He was brought before the Sanhedrin, and there struck by a soldier when Jesus questioned the High Priest.

 "And when He had said this, one of the officers standing by gave Jesus a blow, saying, "Is that the way You answer the high priest?"
 23 Jesus answered him, "If I have spoken wrongly, bear witness of the wrong; but if rightly, why do you strike Me?"
-(John 18:22-23).
+(John 18:22-23)

 Jesus was then blindfolded and struck in the face repeatedly.
-Being blindfolded meant he couldn't "roll with the punches" and the blows would have been that much more destructive.
+Being blindfolded meant He couldn't "roll with the punches," and the blows would have been that much more destructive.
 The Bible says that He was beaten so badly He could hardly be recognized.

 "And some began to spit at Him, and to blindfold Him, and to beat Him with their fists, and to say to Him, "Prophesy!"
 And the officers received Him with slaps in the face," (Mark 14:65).

 " . . .
 So His appearance was marred more than any man, and His form more than the sons of men," (Isaiah 52:14).

 "I gave My back to those who strike Me, and My cheeks to those who pluck out the beard; I did not cover My face from humiliation and spitting," (Isaiah 50:6).

 Next, Jesus was stripped of His clothing and then scourged.
 In scourging, a soldier used a whip called a flagrum consisting of leather straps embedded with metal and glass fragments with small metal balls sewn into the end of each thong.
-This whip was brought down with full force and when struck against the back of Jesus, was pulled thus tearing the skin off, exposing muscle, and maybe even exposing His very bones.
+This whip was brought down with full force, and when struck against the back of Jesus, it was pulled thus tearing the skin off, exposing muscle, and maybe even exposing His very bones.
 Undoubtedly, His back was reduced to an oozing mass of mutilated flesh.
 Scourging stops when it is determined that the victim is near death or 39 lashes was reached.
-39 was the number of mercy according to Jewish law.
+Thirty-nine (39) was the number of mercy according to Jewish law.
 By this time, Jesus was in great pain, suffering severe blood loss, and was becoming very weak and thirsty.
 Only after this was He taken to be crucified.

 "Then he released Barabbas for them; but after having Jesus scourged, he delivered Him to be crucified," (Matt.
 27:26).

-They then stripped Him, put a scarlet robe on Him and placed a crown of thorns on His head.
-The robe would stick to the congealing blood on His back and when they ripped it from Him later, it would have been very painful and would have helped to continue the bleeding even more.
+They then stripped Him, put a scarlet robe on Him, and placed a crown of thorns on His head.
+The robe would stick to the congealing blood on His back, and when they ripped it from Him later, it would have been very painful and would have helped to continue the bleeding even more.
 They put a crown of thorns on His head.
 These thorns were shoved between His scalp and skull as well as ripping and tearing at the skin.
 Severe bleeding would ensue along with great pain.

 "And they spat on Him, and took the reed and began to beat Him on the head.
 31 And after they had mocked Him, they took His robe off and put His garments on Him, and led Him away to crucify Him," (Matt.
 27:30-31).

 "And after weaving a crown of thorns, they put it on His head, and a reed in His right hand; and they kneeled down before Him and mocked Him, saying, "Hail, King of the Jews!"
 (Matt.
-27:29).
+27:29)

 Then Jesus was mocked and beaten another time after the scourging.
 He would be very weak by this time and probably could not bear the weight of the cross.
 So, another person was drafted to carry the cross for Him.